-Supervision involves observation of team members carrying out tasks whilst using the RPE, assessing users competence in the field and providing feedback to reinforce good practice and correct bad practice.
+Supervision involves observation of team members carrying out tasks whilst using the RPE, assessing user competence in the field and providing feedback to reinforce good practice and correct bad practice such as adjusting masks on the face whilst in the hazardous area.
 Tasks are stopped if unsafe acts are observed and not restarted until this has been corrected.
 Additional control and assurance measures must be implemented for high hazard activities as recommended by the risk assessment and must be proportional to risk, for example.

-- Direct supervision of team leaders. - · Pre-task team brief.
+- Direct supervision of team leaders. - Pre-task team brief.

-Entry / Access controllers to ensure everything is in place and correctly implemented.
+• Entry / Access controllers to ensure everything is in place and correctly implemented.